Matias-N5/Online-radio-Discord-bot/README.md

+# This bot was made with the use of Chat-GPT
 # Discord Radio Bot

 Discord bot that allows you to play an online radio in voice channels using the slash commands `/play` and `/stop`.